Skip to content

 This usually includes a 3 – 5 year maintenance agreement.
 The chair belongs to the NHS and they are responsible for insurance, maintenance and repairs.

-This is likely to be due to the regional criteria and what funding has been allocated to wheelchair funding.
-Though it is difficult, this can be challenged under NHS legislation and Human Rights and Disability Discrimination Law.
-Your OT / physio should be able to advise you if this has been done in your area and support you if you wish to appeal.
+If you remain unhappy about a decision, though it is difficult, this can be challenged under NHS legislation and Human Rights and Disability Discrimination Law.
+Your OT or physio should be able to advise you if this has been done in your area.
+They should tell you where and how to appeal if you wish and support you to do so.
+In England this would be to your local Integrated Care Board.

 Personal Wheelchair Budgets (previously wheelchair vouchers) are possible in England.
 You can use this towards the cost of buying any wheelchair of your choice.